icecreamsoft/detective-visual-novel/Assets/txt/chapter5.md

 Takashi's fists clenched in anger.

-He had witnessed the aftermath of Hiroto's experiments—the shattered lives, the families torn apart.
+He had witnessed the aftermath of Hiroto's experiments - the shattered lives, the families torn apart.

 The magnitude of Hiroto's callousness struck a deep chord within him.